Aurangzebpur

 Aurangzebpur is a small village in Saharanpur District, Uttar Pradesh, Aurnagzebpur also known by another name Nazeebpur, this village has a small population dominated by Muslims almost 99% population is Muslim, Located on Saharanpur-Chilkana road.

 Aurangzebpur is not connected to the main road, but has the connectivity through "PM Garamin Sadak Yojna". to the Chilkana Road.

-Padhaan is the Strongest Clan (Family) in the village.
+Padhan is the Strongest Clan (Family) in the village.
 Nearest villages to Aurangzebpur are Ghathera, Buddhakhera, Katla and Patni.
 Most Population in the village belongs to Gada or Gour.